przystuj/turbo_bar_cam/README.md

         ├── Widgets/
         └── TURBOBARCAM/
 ```
--- enable "Tactical Ultra-Responsive Rotation & Brilliant Optics for BAR Camera" in-game
+- Enable "Tactical Ultra-Responsive Brilliant Optics for BAR Camera" in-game

 ## Getting Started

-By default, TURBO_BAR_CAM is loaded but disabled.
+By default, TURBOBARCAM is loaded but disabled.
 To enable it:

 ```
 /toggle_camera_suite